Superalgos/Superalgos/README.md

 * [Superalgos Protocol V0.1 - the Long Version, for Beginner Traders](https://medium.com/superalgos/superalgos-protocol-v0-1-the-long-version-for-beginner-traders-f293f1cc6c13).

 The Designer features a visual interface in which all elements encompassing strategies and other concepts are represented by icons organized in a hierarchical structure, as defined by the protocol.

-The hierarchy starts with Definitions, which in the future may have any number of Trading Systems, which in turn may have any number of Strategies.
+The hierarchy starts with a *definition*, which contains—among other things—a *trading system*.
+The trading system contains *strategies* which are described in *stages*.

-Elements are bound to each other in a tree-like structure, and tend to self-organize along the workspace.
-Dragging and dropping a sample workspace on the Designer is also the fastest way to get started with the Superalgos Desktop App.
+Elements are bound to each other in a tree-like structure, and tend to self-organize across the workspace.
+Dragging and dropping a sample workspace on the Designer is the fastest way to get started with the Superalgos Desktop App.

 ![Designer-Drag-Drop](https://user-images.githubusercontent.com/13994516/63524115-b724fa00-c4fb-11e9-9894-48f62be71c02.gif)